 Market risk is the risk that changes in interest rates, foreign exchange rates or other prices will have an adverse effect on the Bank's financial condition or results.
 The Bank does not have a trading book, however any currency risk arising from the Bank's commercial banking and lending activities in the banking book is treated as though it was a trading book item and managed accordingly.
-In 2021 the Market Risk is recognised at 0.125% of RWA and is considered sufficient in the present situation.
-In the present context, we have recognised Sanctions risk, payment risk and Brexit risk as part of our risk profile faced by the bank.
+In 2022 the Market Risk is recognised at 0.125% of RWA and is considered sufficient in the present situation.
+In the present context, we have recognised Sanctions risk and also have allotted capital for other risks.